GemSelect Newsletter - August 2008

 Back in 1875, when the young George Frederick Kunz first approached Tiffany & Co. with the idea of selling semi-precious stones, the only colored gems Tiffany offered were ruby, sapphire and emerald.
-Kunz convinced Tiffany to carry tourmaline as well, and that was the start of a slow but steady expansion of the colored gemstone trade.
+Kunz convinced Tiffany to sell tourmaline as well, and that was the start of a slow but steady expansion of the colored gemstone trade.
 It's now possible to find two dozen different colored gemstone varieties in some jewelry stores, and specialized gem dealers will have many more.

 What's behind the growing interest in rare and exotic gems?
 It is not just gemstone collectors who are looking for the rare and unusual.
-Jewelry designers are discovering new colors and textures to incorporate in their designs, and consumers are eager for information about the lesser-known stones.
+Jewelry designers are discovering new colors and textures to incorporate into their designs, and consumers are eager for information about the lesser-known stones.
 Miners now understand there is a market for these stones, and material that was once ignored is now carefully collected and graded.

 Other gems in the lesser-known category are actually very durable and are suitable even for rings.
-Many of them -- such as chrysoprase, dendritic agate, rutilated quartz and fire agate -- are members of the quartz family and have very good hardness and no cleavage.
+Many of them - such as chrysoprase, dendritic agate, rutilated quartz and fire agate - are members of the quartz family and have very good hardness and no cleavage.